shoui520/shoui520.github.io/docs/shouimethod.md

 After I went full monolingual, mined 12 books and mined countless of words from monolingual dictionaries.
 I really felt like I was no longer "coping" about reading.
 I felt like I got my first taste of what it feels like to be "good" at Japanese.
 My vocab size increased by so much, I could feel my listening substantially improve, just because I knew more words and Japanese in general.

 I also decided it was a good time to finally revisit grammar.
-I learned all JLPT grammar points from the [NihongoKyoshi grammar deck](https://drive.google.com/file/d/1tDBaabwgZMO8nxkcwcw4qBXayuk_513T/view?usp=sharing), after realizing that not learning them in isolation made me whitenoise them in immersion.
+I learned all JLPT grammar points from the [NihongoKyoshi grammar deck](https://drive.google.com/file/d/1tDBaabwgZMO8nxkcwcw4qBXayuk_513T/view?usp=sharing) & the [DoJG Deck](https://ankiweb.net/shared/info/1013111837), after realizing that not learning them in isolation made me whitenoise them in immersion.
 For basic grammar, I decided it was a good opportunity to look up all basic grammar particles in a monolingual dictionary, read their definitions and try to internalize them the best I could.

 I also thought it was a good time to try and "master" listening content.
 I started to play my favourite anime in the background constantly, as semi-passive-active immersion.
 I did this with the goal of eventually *memorizing the whole script*.
 I emphasized *repetition* in this stage, where I felt like re-watching, re-listening and re-reading was surprisingly helpful.
 This is also a pretty important cornerstone of the shoui method: *memorize the stuff you listen to.*